tanphucnguyen003/nguyentanphuc.github.io/_publications/2026-03-09-gradient-estimate-2.md

 ---
-title: "The $$\alpha$$-fractional gradient estimates for solutions to the borderline case of double-phase elliptic problems"
+title: "The α-fractional gradient estimates for solutions to the borderline case of double-phase elliptic problems"
 collection: publications
 category: manuscripts
 permalink: /publication/2026-03-09-gradient-estimate-2